-Institutional Scholarships - Students who wish to be considered for all institutional scholarships for which they are eligible may simply complete one online application.
-The General Scholarship Application is used for all institutional scholarships available at Cameron.
+- Institutional Scholarships - Students who wish to be considered for all institutional scholarships for which they are eligible may simply complete the General Scholarship Application.
+This application is reviewed by departments and committees, and students are notified if they are selected.
+Please note that unweighted GPAs are used in determining eligibility for freshman applicants.
 Deadline for priority consideration is February 1st.
-To view a complete listing of institutional scholarships please visit http://www.cameron.edu/financial_aid/types/institutional-scholarships2.
+To view a complete listing of institutional scholarships, please see Cameron University Scholarships.

-- Be sure to check out the list of available non-institutional scholarship resources on Cameron's Financial Assistance web page.
+Be sure to check out the list of available local scholarships and scholarship search engines.